Tanujarora100/Devops-Interview-Notes/Devops-Notes/Tools/Terraform/Terraform-plugins.md

 - **Linux/macOS**: `~/.terraform.d`

 1. **Terraform CLI Configuration File**:
-   - On Linux/macOS, the configuration file is named `.terraformrc`
    - This file allows customizing Terraform's behavior, such as specifying a plugin cache directory or disabling checkpoints.

 2. **Plugin Cache Directory**: